Subhashtm/Brownie/README.md

-# Sweet Brownies - Professional Brownie Shop Web App
+# AniAthu's brownies - Professional Brownie Shop Web App

 A modern, responsive web application for a brownie shop built with FastAPI, Supabase, and Dropbox integration.